Show All Answers

 No. Council must consider development applications in accordance with current bylaws and procedures.
 Council cannot issue a moratarium on considering applications.
 This restriction applies equally to “large-scale developments” as to other types of development.

-You can register online by going to the online website provided.
+You can register online by using the below online website link.
 If you have an account with us, simply use your e mail account to sign in and retrieve your password.
 If you do not have an account with us, you can easily create an account online.
 Once you are all set up you can browse all our programs, activities and events, and register from the ease of your laptop at home!

 Here at the Revelstoke Community Centre we can host large weddings and events seating up to 400 people .
 For more information or to book, please call the front desk at (250) 837-9351 between the hours of 8:00am and 6:00 pm Monday through Friday.
 You may also e-mail email@example.com to book or inquire about availability.
 Check out our Community Centre page for more information on reservations and booking requirements.